Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Introduction

 \subsection{Related Work}

 The study of the interplay between continuous-time dynamical systems and variational inequalities has a rich history.
 In the context of optimization, classical references include~\new{\cite{KA-LH-HU:58,RWB:91,UH-JBM:94,CH:73}}.
 For general variational inequalities, flows solving them can be obtained through differential inclusions involving monotone set-valued maps, originally introduced in \cite{HB:73}.
-These systems have been equivalently described as a projected dynamical systems~\cite{AN-DZ:96} and complementarity systems \cite{BB-AD-CL-VA:06,WPMHH-JMS-SW:00}.
+These systems have been equivalently described as projected dynamical systems~\cite{AN-DZ:96} and complementarity systems \cite{BB-AD-CL-VA:06,WPMHH-JMS-SW:00}.
 Recently, this framework has been extended to settings where monotonicity holds with respect to non-Euclidean norms~\cite{WPMHH-MKC-MFH:20}, and when the system evolves on a Riemannian manifold~\cite{AH-SB-FD:21}.
 One limitation of these systems is that they are, in general, discontinuous, which poses challenges both for their theoretical analysis and practical implementation.

 The interconnection of algorithms with physical plants has attracted much attention recently.
-The interconnected system can often be viewed as the coupling of a dynamical system with a set valued operator \new{(cf. \cite{AT-BB-CP:18, BB-AT:20} for a comprehensive survey of systems having this form)}.
+The interconnected system can often be viewed as the coupling of a dynamical system with a set valued operator \new{(cf. \cite{AT-BB-CP:18, BB-AT:20} for a comprehensive survey of systems having this form, and control design problems within this framework)}.
 The specific setting where the algorithm optimizes the steady-state of the plant is typically referred to as \emph{online feedback optimization}\cite{MC-EDA-AB:20, AH-ZH-SB-GH-FD:24} and has been studied in continuous time in the context of power systems~\cite{ED-AS:16,LSPL-JWSP-EM:21}, network congestion control~\cite{SHL-FP-JCD:02}, and traffic networks~\cite{GB-JC-JIP-EDA:22-tcns}, as well as discrete time in~\cite{VH-AH-LO-SB-FD:21}.
 Recently this framework has also been studied in game scenarios~\cite{AA-JWSP-LP:22, GB-DMPL-MHDB-SB-RSS-JL-FD:24}.

 A complementary approach uses extremum seeking control~\cite{KBA-MK:03}, which has been generalized to the setting of games in~\cite{PF-MK-TB:12}.
 Extremum seeking differs from the methods introduced here in that they are typically zeroth-order methods, and do not offer exact stability guarantees.
 The recent work~\cite{AW-MK-AS:23} considers safety guarantees for extremum seeking control for the special case of a single inequality constraint.
 In fact, the proposed algorithm can be understood as an approximation of the safe gradient flow in~\cite{AA-JC:24-tac}, which is a precursor for constrained optimization of the algorithms proposed here for constraint sets parameterized by multiple inequality and equalities.